The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 With prices lower than a normal size home, tiny house owners may think they’re getting quite the bargain, but there are hidden costs and other factors to consider before you downsize for a deal.

-Zoning laws: Depending on where you live, you’ll have to follow the local zoning laws.
+Depending on where you live, you’ll have to follow the local zoning laws.
 These laws prevent homeowners from putting their tiny house wherever they want without paying for it.
 For example, tiny houses cannot be placed on a friend or family member’s land for free.

-Utilities: To have a livable space, you’ll have to meet some basic needs with things like water and electricity.
+To have a livable space, you’ll have to meet some basic needs with utilities like water and electricity.
 Depending on the location of your tiny home, you may need to hook utilities up to a water line, an outlet and a city sewer or a septic tank.
 If your house is located off-grid – meaning there’s no access to utility sources – you may need to collect rainwater or dig a well, use solar panels and install a septic system.

 Wherever the location of your home, utility hook-ups can be an expensive part of a tiny house.

-Storage: If you can’t downsize your life and all of your things to fit your new lifestyle and home, you may have to rent a storage unit to hold it all.
+If you can’t downsize your life and all of your things to fit your new lifestyle and home, you may have to rent a storage unit to hold it all.

-Resale value: Tiny houses are not guaranteed to appreciate in value the way a regular home will.
+Tiny houses are not guaranteed to appreciate in value the way a regular home will.
 In fact, tiny homes can actually depreciate in value, especially if it is customized to your wants and needs.
 Tiny homes also fall into a very niche market, so it may be harder to sell your home.

 Affordable Tiny Home Ideas